h5py/h5py/docs/source/intro/quick.rst

 More accurately, it's a widely used scientific file format for archiving and sharing large amounts of numerical data.
-HDF5 files contain *datasets*, which are homogenous, regular arrays of data (like NumPy arrays), and *groups*, which are containers that store datasets and other groups.
+HDF5 files contain *datasets*, which are homogenous, regular arrays of data, like NumPy arrays, and *groups*, which are containers that store datasets and other groups.

 In this sense, the structure of an HDF5 file is analagous to a POSIX filesystem.